Why is it so important to preserve and interpret Meadow Brook Hall ... The Great Estate?

-- The Hall is renowned as one of the finest extant examples of Tudor-Revival architecture in the United States.
+- The Hall is renowned as one of the finest extant examples of Tudor-Revival domestic architecture in the United States.

 - The Hall’s extensive collections (exceeding 75,000 pieces) of art, furniture, ceramics, glass, silver, textiles and costumes are highly valued for being original to the house as well as for their intrinsic value.